Greece in the Spring

 Greece in the Autumn

 Autumn in Greece is a less popular time to visit Greece compared to the summer, but it is no less beautiful.
-The countryside turns red and golden brown and the landscape becomes a beautiful scene.
+The countryside turns red and golden brown, and the landscape becomes a beautiful scene.
 You will definitely get a different perspective of Greece.
-This is an ideal time to visit Meteora in the north or one of the Cycladsic islands, because the crowds of tourists will have left.
+This is an ideal time to visit Meteora in the north or one of the Cycladic islands, because the crowds of tourists will have left.

 Greece in the Winter